smspillaz/reading/papers/dl/generative/diffusion/compositional/compositional_image_generation_and_manipulation_with_diffusion_probabilistic_models.md

 ---
-title: Compositional Image Generation and Manipulation with Diffusion Probabilistic Models
+title: "Compositional Image Generation and Manipulation with Diffusion Probabilistic Models"
 ---